joyboseroy/PsychMLGraph/README.md

 I want to be upfront about this rather than let it look more finished than it is.
-I built and fully tested `build_graph.py`, `analyze_graph.py`, and `add_manual_papers.py` myself, using made-up sample data standing in for real papers, and all three work correctly, including correctly merging the same dataset mentioned in two different papers into one shared node, correctly computing the year-by-year trend, and correctly skipping duplicate or too-short manually-entered rows without silently losing them.
+I built and fully tested `build_graph.py`, `analyze_graph.py`, `add_manual_papers.py`, `fix_metric_scale.py`, and `convert_to_parquet.py` myself, using made-up sample data standing in for real papers, and all of them work correctly, including correctly merging the same dataset mentioned in two different papers into one shared node, correctly computing the year-by-year trend, correctly skipping duplicate or too-short manually-entered rows without silently losing them, and correctly rescaling percentage-style metric values.

-I have not been able to run `fetch_corpus.py` or `extract_kg.py` end to end myself against the real, live services, the environment I write code in cannot reach the Semantic Scholar API or call the Groq API directly.
-The first version of `fetch_corpus.py` ran into heavy rate limiting from Semantic Scholar's free unauthenticated tier in practice (a lot of 429 errors), which makes sense since that tier is shared across everyone using it at once without their own key.
-The current version retries with a growing delay and appends progress rather than overwriting it, which should help, but if it is still too unreliable, `add_manual_papers.py` sidesteps the problem completely by letting you add papers you find yourself.
+I was not able to run `fetch_corpus.py` or `extract_kg.py` end to end myself against the real, live services, the environment I write code in cannot reach the Semantic Scholar API or call the Groq API directly.
+Both have since actually been run for real, successfully, end to end, across 176 papers, and produced the results section above.
+The first version of `fetch_corpus.py` did run into heavy rate limiting from Semantic Scholar's free unauthenticated tier in practice (a lot of 429 errors), which makes sense since that tier is shared across everyone using it at once without their own key.
+The current version retries with a growing delay and appends progress rather than overwriting it, and across three separate runs correctly built up from 38 to 127 to 176 papers with no duplicates and no lost progress. `extract_kg.py` also turned up one genuine bug on that first real run, some metric values came back on a 0-100 scale instead of the requested 0-1 decimal scale, which `fix_metric_scale.py` now corrects, and the extraction prompt has been tightened to ask for decimals explicitly going forward.
+If the rate limiting is still too unreliable on a given connection, `add_manual_papers.py` sidesteps the problem completely by letting you add papers you find yourself.